pragatipratishrutiswain/PID-7-BCG-Climate-and-Sustainability-Simulation/README.md

 ### 💡 What is context setting?

 ➡️ This allows us to understand the local, regional and global policy and regulatory context.
-This is important if our client is working across multiple regions with different rules.<br>
+This is important if our client is working across multiple regions with different rules.

 ➡️ Policy and regulation might include requirements around reporting emissions, mandated emissions reduction for certain industries or differences in emissions trading schemes.

 ### 💡 What is benchmarking?